nrjdalal/use-tracking/README.md

 })
 ```

-Will ignore all attributes that start with `aria-`.
+This will ignore all attributes that start with `aria-`.

+- `meaningfulTags: (string[])`

-- `meaningfulTags: (string[])`: An array of HTML tags that are considered meaningful for click events.
+  An array of HTML tags considered meaningful for click events.
 For example, `['A', 'BUTTON']` to track link clicks and button presses.

 ```ts
 useTracking({